 - Actively listen, play back your understanding, paraphrase, etc.

-We can provide bills, contracts and complaint information in formats such as large print, Braille and audio CD upon request.
-Please visit our Contact Us page to request an alternative format.
+We can provide bills, contracts and letters in formats such as large print, Braille, coloured paper options and audio CD on request.
+Please contact us to request an alternative format.
+If you require presale contract information and contract summary documents in alternative formats, please ask a colleague.

 What the priority fault repair service doesn’t cover:

-To apply for the service, please visit our Contact Us page
+To apply for the service, please contact us at Contact us (talktalkbusiness.co.uk)

 If you're not able to read or hold a printed directory, you can apply for free 195 Directory Enquiries.
 The 195 team is dedicated to supporting those with accessibility requirements get through to who they need to speak to on the phone.
 The service also offers a connect service, which will connect you to your required number.
 Just call 0800 587 0195 (09:00 - 16:00 Monday to Friday) and request an application form.
 Once you receive your form it will need to be countersigned by a medical professional i.e. by a doctor, nurse or other medical practitioner.